celineguler/myblog/_posts/2023-08-29-Black-Holes'-High-Entropy.markdown

 __Hierarchy and Self-Organization__: Systems with hierarchical organization and self-organizing properties can be considered more complex due to multiple levels of interactions.

+In information theory, complexity studied under the context of model selection.
+Briefly, the complexity is generally measured by counting the number of parameters in the model.

 <br>